 Moores Park Pool

-2023 UPDATE: Michigan lawmakers allocate millions to restore Lansing's historic Moores Park Pool - July 6, 2023 - WKAR
+2023 - Michigan lawmakers allocate millions to restore Lansing's historic Moores Park Pool - July 6, 2023 - WKAR

 2021-22: The Moores Park Pool is closed indefinitely until repairs can be done.